Ralph Stanley: Political career

-Around 1970, he ran for Clerk of Court and Commissioner of Revenue in Dickenson County only to state this:
+About 1970, Ralph Stanley ran for Clerk of Court and Commissioner of Revenue in Dickenson County and said:

 O Brother, Where Art Thou?

 Stanley's work was featured in the very popular 2000 film O Brother, Where Art Thou?, in which he sings the Appalachian dirge "O Death".
 The soundtrack's producer was T-Bone Burnett.
 Stanley said the following about working with Burnett:

 With that song, Stanley won a 2002 Grammy Award in the category of Best Male Country Vocal Performance.
 "That put the icing on the cake for me," he said.
 "It put me in a different category."

 Later life

-He was known in the world of bluegrass music by the popular title, "Dr. Ralph Stanley", having been awarded an honorary doctorate in music from Lincoln Memorial University of Harrogate, Tennessee in 1976.
-Stanley was inducted into the International Bluegrass Music Hall of Honor in 1992 and in 2000, and became the first person to be inducted into the Grand Ole Opry in the third millennium.
+He was known in the world of bluegrass music by the popular title "Dr. Ralph Stanley", having been awarded an honorary doctorate in music from Lincoln Memorial University of Harrogate, Tennessee in 1976.
+Stanley was inducted into the International Bluegrass Music Hall of Honor in 1992 and in 2000; he became the first person to be inducted into the Grand Ole Opry in the third millennium.

 He joined producers Randall Franks and Alan Autry for the In the Heat of the Night cast CD Christmas Time's A Comin, performing "Christmas Time's A Comin'" with the cast on the CD released on Sonlite and MGM/UA; it was one of the most popular Christmas releases of 1991 and 1992 with Southern retailers.

-He was featured in the Josh Turner hit song "Me and God" released in 2006.

-In 2006, he was awarded the National Medal of Arts.
+He was featured in the Josh Turner hit song "Me and God" released in 2006, the same year he was awarded the National Medal of Arts.